Stuycs-K/final-project-9-shresthaa-wassercugm/WORKLOG.md

 ### 5/24/23

 fixed balls drawing over the edges issue.
-Worked on adding friction
+Modified Ball and Game to add friction to the simulation.